MattiSG/SemWiktionary/README.md

 ### Acquiring an already parsed database ###

 This is clearly the preferred method, as it will allow you to skip the long task of parsing the Wiktionary yourself.
-As long as our servers can handle the load, you can download the [full French Wiktionary database](http://dl.mattischneider.fr/semwiktionary/data-v0.1.2.zip) (80 MB ZIP).
+As long as our servers can handle the load, you can download the [full French Wiktionary database](http://dl.mattischneider.fr/semwiktionary/) as an archive.
+**Make sure to download the same database version as your access library version.**

 You will then have to move the contents of the archive in a `data` folder in the deflated API archive, in order to get the following file hierarchy: